Checo Pérez finished in fourth position in the Brazilian GP

 The restart of the race with lap 15 caused a direct duel between Checo Pérez and Lewis Hamilton, who rose eight positions from the start of the competition due to his suspension.
 The Englishman beat Red Bull on lap 18, but the latter responded with the DRS on the same lap and regained second place for a few moments.

-Lewis Hamilton attacked the Mexican again on the main straight and on lap 19 he activated the DRS and managed to overtake the Mexican.
-Checo Pérez was not able to compete with him in power and could not take advantage of the clean air to regain his position.
+Lewis hamilton He attacked the Mexican again on the main straight and on lap 19 he activated the DRS and managed to overtake the Mexican.
+Czech Pérez He was not able to compete with him in power and could not take advantage of the clean air to regain his position.

 The one from Guadalajara had to let Lewis Hamilton escape, so he had to defend himself from the attack of Valtteri Bottas, who managed to get closer to less than four tenths, although he was unable to overcome it.

-With a solid Checo Pérez on the track, the fight started in the pits, so for one lap the Mexican got to be first place before entering to change tires and came to put himself in fifth place, behind Daniel Ricciardo.
+With a Czech Pérez solid on the track the fight started in the pits, so for one lap the Mexican got to be first place before entering to change tires and got to put in fifth place, behind Daniel Ricciardo.

 Mercedes took advantage of the appearance of the Safety Car on lap 31 to put Bottas in the pits and thus start in third place and ahead of Checo Pérez.